Abidouul/car-drift/README.md

   - Enable/Disable Shadows (Preven to be helping with performance by not using alot of computing power)
   - Modify keybinds for car steering
-  - Added Quality preset (High, Medium, Low and Lowest) _ Added a Resolution Scale slider that starts at 240p to a mawimum of 1080p
+  - Added Quality preset (High, Medium, Low and Lowest)
+  - Added a Resolution Scale slider that starts at 240p to a mawimum of 1080p
+  - Added a Shadow Quality Preset (High, Medium, Low and Off : the lower the setting the more pixaleted the shadows are)

 - Optimized the game to use less RAM and CPU.
 - Optimized the game to use more GPU power than RAM and CPU power.
-- ...
+- Changed Shadows to fake Shadows on low.

 Implementations that I wish to do in the future :